 - The creation of Concept Boards is an involved process that requires a solid amount of research, as your tastes, lifestyle, needs and budget are all considered for every item presented.
 This process can take up to 4-5 hours for each Concept Board provided.

 - Please keep in mind that any changes in the design direction that occur after the Concept Boards are presented will result in a redesign of the Concept Boards, and occur additional hours of concepting.

-- Concept Boards can be emailed for your review, but it’s preferable that they be presented in person so the thought process and choices behind each Board can be best explained.
+- Concept Boards can be emailed for your review, but it’s preferable that they be presented in person so the thought process behind each Board can be best explained.

 - The Final Concept Board will represent a complete design concept that you have approved for execution, and will take us to Stage 2.

 - Now it is time to start purchasing approved items for installation.
-Before any items are purchased, you will receive an email confirmation, requesting your approval.
+Before I purchase any items on your behalf, you will receive an email confirmation, requesting your approval.
 The email will detail the item(s) to be purchased along with all known additional costs such as tax and shipping.
 No items will be purchased without your written approval.

 - It is now time to start the installation process; this is where all our planning is put into action.

 - The furnishings and accessories are being delivered and placed, lighting is being installed, and art is being hung – bringing the Final Concept Boards to life.

 - Once we have completed the purchase and installation of all items, the project will come to a close.

 PHOTOGRAPHING THE SPACE